-The actuarially determined contribution rate decreased from 6.84% for FY 2013 to 6.62% for FY 2014.
+The actuarially determined contribution rate decreased from 6.62% for FY 2014 to 6.48% for FY 2015.

-During the year ended June 30, 2012, the Plan's assets earned 1.9% on a market value basis.
-However, due to the Plan's asset-smoothing technique and an accumulation of past asset gains and losses, the return on the actuarial asset value was 6.86%.
-This return was less than the assumed rate of return of 7.50% and resulted in an actuarial loss on investments of \$137,100.
+During the year ended June 30, 2013, the Plan's assets earned 10.7% on a market value basis.
+However, due to the Plan's asset-smoothing technique and an accumulation of past asset gains and losses, the return on the actuarial asset value was 7.64%.
+This return was slightly more than the assumed rate of return of 7.50% and resulted in an actuarial gain on investments of \$34,800.

-The Plan experienced an actuarial gain of \$776,000 (3.0% of total actuarial liability) on Plan liabilities resulting from salary increases different than assumed and members retiring, terminating, becoming disabled, and dying at rates different from the actuarial assumptions.
-This type of activity is normal in the course of Plan experience.
+The Plan experienced an actuarial gain of \$539,000 (1.8% of total actuarial liability) on plan liabilities resulting from salary increases different than assumed and members retiring, terminating, becoming disabled, and dying at rates different from the actuarial assumptions.
+This type of activity is normal in the course of plan experience.
 The Plan will experience actuarial gains and losses over time because we cannot predict exactly how people will behave.
 When a plan experiences alternating gains and losses that are small compared to the total actuarial liability, then the plan's actuarial assumptions are reasonable.
+There was a change in the application of the Entry Age Normal funding method which redrew the line between past and future service.
+This change resulted in an increase for actuarial liability of \$1.26 million and an offsetting decrease in the System's normal cost.

-As of the June 30, 2012 actuarial valuation, the Plan's unfunded actuarial liability was \$1,337,600.
-This is a decrease from last year's unfunded actuarial liability of \$2,195,400.
+As of the June 30, 2013 Actuarial Valuation, the Plan's unfunded actuarial liability was \$1,820,000.
+This is an increase from last year's unfunded actuarial liability of \$1,337,600.